This is a guide for directors, teachers and club owners, explaining in detail how to run an event using the RealBridge web app.

 Viewed from the lobby, the table border changes to red.

-All directors get an audible doorbell sound will be heard.
+All directors get an audible doorbell sound.

 A Director (or Deputy Director) goes to the table by clicking in the middle of the table.
 Now: